asteris-llc/converge/CONTRIBUTING.md

 - It must pass the entire test suite and linting (including gofmt).
-- If it introduces a new feature or changes an existing feature, that feature must be documented (how else will people find out about your awesome work?).
+- If it introduces a new feature or changes an existing feature, that feature must be documented (how else will people find out about your awesome work?)
 - It can't change existing syntax except in extremely well-reasoned cases.
 If you're changing the syntax of existing features, definitely open an issue first so we can discuss.